ozmap/ozmap-sdk/docs/BOX.md

 ### Box

-Defines the structure for boxes.
+Defines the structure for box.

 ```typescript
 type Box = {